On singular Lagrangian fibrations and applications to symplectic embeddings I: Introduction

 \begin{rmk} Using the same argument, we can also obtain toric domains from the fibrations in Theorem \ref{thm: ATF_surface_revolution}.
 Furthermore, these toric domains agree with those obtained in \cite{Ferreira2023GromovWO}. \end{rmk}

 We can also consider the 3-dimensional ellipsoid as follows.
 Let $a,b,c,d>0$, we denote by $\mathcal{E}(a,b,c,d)\subset \R^4$ the surface defined by the equation:

-It turns out that using the same group of ideas, we can construct singular Lagrangian fibrations on the disk cotangent bundle of certain higher dimensional ellipsoids, namely those with enough symmetries, as the next theorem shows.
+It turns out that using the same strategy, we can construct singular Lagrangian fibrations on the disk cotangent bundle of certain higher-dimensional ellipsoids, namely those with enough symmetries, as the next theorem shows.

 \begin{theorem} For each $c>0$, there exists a singular Lagrangian fibration $f:(D^*\mathcal{E}(1,1,c,c)),\omega_{can})\to A_c$, where the region $A_c$ is bounded by the surface $(\mu_1,\mu_2,\mathcal{A}(\mu_1,\mu_2))$, see equation \eqref{eq: boundary_11cc}. \end{theorem}